phprn/psr/_docs/psr/PSR-1-padrao-basico-de-codificacao.md

 compartilhados

-As palavras-chave "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" nesse documento devem ser interpretadas como descrito em [RFC 2119].
+As palavras-chave "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" nesse documento devem ser interpretadas como descrito na [RFC 2119].

 #### Tradução das Palavras-chave
 "MUST" (DEVE);